Critical making: Eric Paulos and Critical Making at UC Berkeley

-Garnet Hertz and Critical Making
+Garnet Hertz and Critical Making at UC Irvine and Emily Carr University

-In 2012, Garnet Hertz adopted the term for a series of ten handmade booklets titled "Critical Making," published in 2012.
-It explores how hands-on productive work ‐ making ‐ can supplement and extend critical reflection on technology and society.
+In 2012, Garnet Hertz adopted the term for a series of ten handmade booklets titled "Critical Making," published in 2012 when he was working at University of California Irvine.
+It explores how hands-on productive work can extend critical reflection on technology and society.
 It works to blend and extend the fields of design, contemporary art, DIY/craft, and technological development.
 In this project, 70 different authors - including Norman White, Julian Bleecker, Dunne & Raby, Daniel Charny, Albert Borgmann, Golan Levin, Matt Ratto, Natalie Jeremijenko, McKenzie Wark, Paul Dourish, Mitch Altman, Dale Dougherty, Mark Pauline, Scott Snibbe, Reed Ghazala and others - reflected on the term and critical responses to the maker movement.
 Generally speaking, Hertz's use of the term critical making is focused around studio production and the creation of objects as "things to think with".

 Hertz's project consisted of academic papers, detailed technical projects, interviews, and documented pieces of artwork.
 He then categorized the information into specific topics, thereby producing multiple booklets.
-The booklet itself is a testament to critical making.
-It was printed using a hacked photocopier, and roughly 100,000 pages were manually folded and stapled to create 300 copies of 10 booklets each.
-The publication asks us to look at aspects of the DIY culture that go beyond buying an Arduino, getting a 3D printer, and doing DIY projects as a weekend hobby.
-These books embrace social issues, the history of technology, activism, and politics.
 The project also stemmed from a specific disappointment of Make partnering with the US military through DARPA funding in 2012.
 Many opposed this move, including Mitch Altman, and Hertz's project worked to explore the mixture of making, technology, politics and ethics - as well as bringing the fields of critical design and media arts into conversation with maker culture.

 In 2014, Hertz founded "The Studio for Critical Making" at Emily Carr University of Art and Design as Canada Research Chair in Design and Media Arts.
 The facility "explores how humanities-based modes of critical inquiry – like the arts and ethics – can be directly applied to building more engaging product concepts and information technologies.
 The lab works to replace the traditional engineering goals of efficiency, speed, or usability with more complex cultural, social, and human-oriented values.
 The end result is a technology that is more culturally relevant, socially engaged, and personalized."

-Other uses of Critical Making
+John Maeda and Critical Making at Rhode Island School of Design

 In 2012, John Maeda began using the term while at the Rhode Island School of Design (RISD): first as a title for their strategic plan for 2012-2017 and next as part of the title of an edited collection titled "The Art of Critical Making: Rhode Island School of Design on Creative Practice" published by John Wiley & Sons, Inc. Other individuals who use the term critical making to orient their work include Amaranth Borsuk (University of Washington-Bothell), Jentery Sayers (University of Victoria), Roger Whitson (Washington State University), Kari Kraus (University of Maryland), Amy Papaelias (SUNY-New Paltz), and Jessica Barness (Kent State University).